Far-right terrorism in Australia: Countering extremism

 Joint Counter Terrorism Teams are run collaboratively by the AFP, state and territory police forces and ASIO.
 The AFP leads the National Disruption Group, which works with Australian communities and a number of other government agencies "to combat violent extremism and the radicalisation of Australians".

 Various agencies have reported not paying enough attention to right-wing extremism before the Christchurch massacre.
 The deputy commissioner of Victoria Police Ross Guenther told a March 2021 police briefing that they had been focusing on Islamist extremism owing to the threats by supporters of Islamic State in Australia, and that the Christchurch terrorist had been able to slip under the radar.
-However, since then, the national and state agencies have been more focused on far-right extremism, with the greatest threat posed by individuals rather than groups.
+Since then, the national and state agencies have been more focused on far-right extremism, with the greatest threat posed by individuals rather than groups.

-The Parliamentary Joint Committee on Intelligence and Security is due to report to the Minister for Home Affairs in April 2021 from its "Inquiry into extremist movements and radicalism in Australia".
+The Parliamentary Joint Committee on Intelligence and Security was due to report to the Minister for Home Affairs in April 2021 from its "Inquiry into extremist movements and radicalism in Australia", which lapsed when the membership of the Parliamentary Joint Committee on Intelligence and Security (PJCIS) ceased to exist at the dissolution of the House of Representatives on Monday 11 April 2022.
 There have been calls to follow the example of Australia's other partners in the Five Eyes security collaboration and proscribe more of the far-right extremist groups.

 In March 2021 the first far-right extremist group was added to the list of proscribed terrorist groups, this group being the Sonnenkrieg Division, bringing the total to 27.

-Local programs
+Community Action for Preventing Extremism

 There is as of March 2021 only one significant program to counter the far-right extremist narrative in Australia.
-This is Community Action for Preventing Extremism (CAPE), funded by Multicultural NSW, an agency of the New South Wales Government, and run by All Together Now, a not-for-profit organisation that promotes racial equality.
+This is Community Action for Preventing Extremism, funded by Multicultural NSW, an agency of the New South Wales Government, and run by All Together Now, a not-for-profit organisation that promotes racial equality.
 The program was established in 2012 and initially called Exit White Power.